 Speech therapy may be helpful if:

-Speech therapy can help make the speech more fluent or smooth, and can help the child feel better about the stuttering.
+Speech therapy can help make the speech more fluent or smooth.

 Parents are encouraged to:

-Drug therapy has NOT been shown to be helpful for stuttering.
+Taking medicine has not been shown to be helpful for stuttering.

 It is not clear whether electronic devices help with stuttering.